mvpdw06/react-redux-practice/README.md

 - [x] Timer use different time span to count down in different view.
 - [x] Change view trigger timer reset.
 - [ ] Trigger current page module update only.
+- [ ] Refresh page should let timer know current page and get right time span.

 ### Counter
 - [x] Simple counter component.
 - [x] Copy counter component.
 - [x] When fetching data is not first time, it can compare it selfs and show different color(better or worse).(data structure in reducer, css)
-- [ ] Resolve after first time compare data, css will not change will cause color show be display.
+- [x] Resolve after first time compare data, css will not change will cause color show be display.(change to use js solution, replace css solution)

 ### Router